hungdao-testing/selenium_java/Readme.md

 - Web automation-framework: Selenium(v3)
 - Programming language: JAVA (v11)
 - REST service is handled by Unirest library
-- Using Lombok library to construct the data structure and test data generation.
+- Using Lombok library to construct the data structure and Faker library to generate test data.

 It designs on following patterns: